When are applications reviewed?

 What types of funding options are available?

 There are Graduate Assistantships, Fellowships, and other forms of Aid available to graduate students.
 The application process for funding can be started upon acceptance.
-Please see ‘Funding Opportunities’ section for more details.
+Please see the Graduate School’s Financing Page for more details.